The Topology of the $m$-Tamari Lattices: Introduction

 We recall the construction of $m$-Tamari lattices, as well as the definition of EL-shellability of a poset in Section~\ref{sec:preliminaries}.
-In Section~\ref{sec:m_tamari_shellability} we give an EL-labeling of $\mtam{n}{m}$ by generalizing a construction from \cite{bjorner97shellable}.
-We conclude this article by giving some applications of Theorem~\ref{thm:shellability_m_tamari} in Section~\ref{sec:applications}, and we characterize the intervals of $\mtam{n}{m}$ according to their topological properties.
+In Section~\ref{sec:m_tamari_shellability} we give an EL-labeling of $\mtam{n}{m}$ by generalizing a construction from \cite{bjorner97shellable}, thus proving the first part of Theorem~\ref{thm:shellability_m_tamari}.
+We conclude this article by proving the second part of Theorem~\ref{thm:shellability_m_tamari} in Section~\ref{sec:applications}, where we characterize the intervals of $\mtam{n}{m}$ according to their topological properties.